Overview of analyses on this website

-Ordination is the way how to make an order in the set of community samples and the way how to reduce multidimensional information stored in community data into few imaginable, interpretable and printable dimensions.
+Ordination is a way to make an order in the set of community samples and the way to reduce multidimensional information stored in community data into a few imaginable, interpretable and printable dimensions.
 There are many ordination methods, with different fields (botany, zoology, microbiology) preferring different ones.
 Ordinations are focused on finding interpretable trends in data, represented by changes in species composition with possible underlying changes in environmental gradients.
-We may use it either for a description of community pattern (which is usually the purpose of unconstrained = indirect ordination) or to explain and test changes in species composition by some (e.g. environmental) variables (constrained = direct ordination).
+We may use it either for a description of community pattern (which is usually the purpose of unconstrained = indirect ordination) or to explain and test changes in species composition by some (e.g. environmental, spatial, temporal) variables (constrained = direct ordination).

-Numerical classification stands opposite to ordination - while ordination seeks the main gradients in the continuum of community samples, classification tries to separate this continuum into a finite number of groups (clusters), each containing more or less similar samples.
+Numerical classification is conceptually a contrast of ordination (Fig. 1) - while ordination seeks the main gradients in the continuum of community samples, classification tries to separate this continuum into a finite number of groups (clusters), each containing more or less similar samples.

-Diversity analysis is in certain sense also analysis of species composition matrix, whose originally two-dimensional information (samples × species) is reduced into one-dimensional variables (like numbers of species in samples - alpha diversity, differences in species composition among samples - beta diversity, or number of all species in the matrix - gamma diversity).
+Diversity analysis is in certain sense also analysis of species composition matrix, whose originally multidimensional information stored in samples × species matrix is reduced into one-dimensional variables (like numbers of species in samples - alpha diversity, differences in species composition among samples - beta diversity, or the number of all species in the matrix - gamma diversity).
 But diversity is not only about numbers of species, but also about their relative abundances - we will briefly review also the concepts of true diversity, evenness and their representation by different diversity indices.
-Diversity is also influenced by sampled area (species-area curve) and sampling effort (bias due to undersampling).
+Diversity is also influenced by the sampled area (species-area curve) and sampling effort (bias due to undersampling).

 This website is focused on the use of R for all analyses.
 For most ordination methods we will use